Elderly South Side Couple 'Thankful' Robbers With U-Haul Only Took A Purse

 “At least he didn’t do any of that crazy shooting we’ve been hearing so much about in the city of people getting shot,” the woman said, who added that she’s just thankful all the suspect got away with was her purse.

 “Nothing I can’t replace,” the woman said.
-“At least have our lives and we’re just thankful for that.”MORE NEWS: Kids Pfizer COVID Vaccine Trials 'Safe' And Well Tolerated' By Participants
+“At least have our lives and we’re just thankful for that.”MORE NEWS: Local College Professor Charged With Hate Crime, Accused Of Yelling Racial Slurs At Woman, Spitting On Her, And Hitting Her Car In Oak Park Jewel-Osco Parking Lot

 The couple is understandably shaken up, along with neighbors in the area.
 Police are still looking for that U-Haul van and the suspect.